RandyHaddad/Mistory-LLM-Webgame/README.md

-# MISTORI Game
+# Mistory Game

-MISTORI is a web-based game that challenges players to solve mysteries using yes-or-no questions.
+Mistory is a web-based game that challenges players to solve mysteries using yes-or-no questions.
 The AI-powered backend processes user queries and returns responses to guide the player towards the solution.

 ## Getting Started